Johnson Meter Compatibility - RT's Radio Home Page

 Amateur Radio > E.F.
 Johnson Restoration

-What do the Johnson Viking 500, Vailant I and Ranger I meters have in common?
+What do the Johnson Viking 500, Valiant I and Ranger I meters have in common?

-Here is a replacement Johnson Viking 500 meter that was electrically incompatible with the transmitter.
-The Viking 500 multimeter measures 20 ohms across its terminals; this replacement meter measured around 2500 ohms.
-The meter face was produced on cheap copy paper and was beginning to yellow.
+Here is the multimeter found in the second Viking 500; it was found to be electrically incompatible with the transmitter.
+The original Viking 500 multimeter measures 20 ohms across its terminals; this replacement meter measured around 2500 ohms.
+Also, the meter face had been produced on cheap copy paper.

-It was replaced with a re-faced Viking Valiant meter.
-The Viking 500 meter bezels were produced in the Johnson maroon color.
-Unfortunately, the replacement meter bezel was black, so black bezels were fitted to both meters to match.
+The malfunctioning multimeter was replaced with a re-faced Viking Valiant meter.
+The original Viking 500 meter bezels were produced in the Johnson maroon color.
+Unfortunately, the only replacement meter bezel on hand was black, so black bezels were fitted to both meters.

 Back to content | Back to main menu